NDI Public Policy Agenda

 - Offer all SSI and/or SSDI recipients access to financial coaching and links to resources to improve their financial capability and plan for a better economic future.

-- Consider a gradual decrease in SSDI benefits based on work activity above the SGA limit rather than the current cash cliff which SGA employment currently represents.
+- Consider a gradual decrease in SSDI benefits based on work activity above the SGA limit rather than the cash cliff which SGA employment currently represents.

-Consumer Education and Protection
+Improve Consumer Education and Protection

 People with disabilities as a group are more likely to be victims of financial scams and abuse than their non-disabled peers.
+As a group they are also less likely to see a financial advisor and more likely to use nonbank financial services with higher interest rates for short and longer term borrowing.

 - Amend the Workforce Investment Act to require all American Job Centers to offer financial education programs in collaboration with Treasury, the FDIC, and the Consumer Financial Protection Bureau (CFPB).